tcmorris/tcmorris-hylia/src/posts/codegarden15-preview.md

 ---
 title: Umbraco Codegarden preview
-tagline: A look at the upcoming Umbraco conference in Copenhagen.
+metaDesc: A look at the upcoming Umbraco conference in Copenhagen.
+date: '2015-06-03'
 tags:
 - umbraco
 ---